AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Transaction Data-based Credit Scoring

 Let $y_i \in \{0,1\}$ indicate default ($y_i=1$) or non-default ($y_i=0$) for applicant $i$.
 The total number of default and non-default applicants is defined as:

 Furthermore, let $x_{ij}$ denote the value of feature $j$ for applicant $i$.
-For a given feature $j$, suppose it is divided into $K_j$ disjoint bins $\{B_{j1},\dots,B_{jK_j}\}$, then the corresponding counts within each bin is defined as:
+For a given feature $j$, suppose it is divided into $K_j$ disjoint bins $\{B_{j1},\dots,B_{jK_j}\}$; then the corresponding counts within each bin are defined as:

-The distribution of defaults and non-defaults in each bin are:
+The distribution of defaults and non-defaults in each bin is: